Tonga – Guide for Backpackers

-The majority of Tongans live on the island of Tongatapu, which also the location of the capital city, Nuku’alga.
-The city holds the impressive Royal Palace and Royal Tombs – a particular significant site because Tonga has the last remaining Polynesian monarchy, which dates back 1000 years.
+The majority of Tongans live on the island of Tongatapu, which also the location of the capital city, Nuku’alofa.
+The city holds the impressive Royal Palace and Royal Tombs – a particularly significant site because Tonga has the last remaining Polynesian monarchy, which dates back 1000 years.
 Tonga has never been controlled by a foreign power.
 Go Tonga!

 To immerse in the Tongan capital culture, visit the Talamahu Market, which takes place every Sunday.
 It’s a great way to taste local produce on a budget and pick up a few souvenirs.

 Want to see something truly historic?
 Check out the Ha’amonga Trilithon in the northeast of Tongatapu, a mysterious stone structure believed to be erected in 1200AD.
 It has been dubbed the Stonehenge of the South Pacific.
 Built around a similar time, the Terraced Tombs or Langi are about 19km east of Nuku’alofa.
 Made up of coral rocks rising 4 metres high, they were made for an ancient dynasty.

 Nature takes over along the terraced coastline.
 See blowholes shooting water 18 metres into the sky, just 1km from the village of Houma.
 Also, the south of Tongatapu has stunning coastal scenery, such as Hufangalupe (The Pigeon’s Doorway), which has a huge natural coral bridge over churning seawater and beautiful beaches.
 Ever wanted to swim in an underground cave pool?
 ‘Anahulu Cave is a stalactite cave near the village of Haveluliku, with a small admission fee.